 Other Ways to Make Money

-If you aren’t interested in designing your own t-shirts, you can still make money with print on demand websites.
+If you aren’t interested in designing your own t-shirts, you can still make extra money with print on demand websites.
 Many offer affiliate programs (though residents of certain states (ahem, PA and GA – really?? aren’t allowed to be affiliates), and some even let you curate your own store.
 This means that instead of designing shirts, all you have to do is select the t-shirts you want for your own store, and then promote your store.
 When you do this, you make a small commission from any item sold from your store front.
 I have a tee-public store which I rarely promote, and I haven’t made any money off of it yet.
 I guess you need to promote things to make money (maybe that’s really the key lesson to be learned from this entire post).

 So should you try using print on demand sites to sell t-shirts and other products?
 If you are into art and design, you should definitely go for it.
 You get to have fun making your creations, and maybe even make some money off of them.
 If you don’t enjoy the design aspects of blogging (or anything), then I’d say it isn’t the side hustle for you.
 Making the designs can be tedious, and you may feel like it was all for nothing if you don’t see any returns.